-In the WZO’s first history curriculum (1923), it was determined that history should be taught through means that “would awaken among the students a sense of participation in our nation’s fate.”
+In the WZO’s first history curriculum (1923), it was determined that history should be taught in a way that “would awaken among the students a sense of participation in our nation’s fate.”
 With the introduction of the new curriculum, new textbooks were written both for lower schools (grades 1–8) and high schools.
 The first to be published were history textbooks written by Yaakov Naftali Simhoni in the 1920s, which were meant for high school students and teaching students.
-One of Simhoni’s most important literary works was a translation of Josephus’s Wars of the Jews from Greek to Hebrew, and thus he certainly had a great interest in the character of Josephus in the context of the textbook as well.
+Simhoni was a young and promising scholar.
+One of his most important literary works was a translation of Josephus’s Wars of the Jews from Greek to Hebrew, and thus he certainly had a great interest in the character of Josephus in the context of the textbook as well.
 Simhoni’s Josephus was a young man with many talents, but one who should not have been sent to the Galilee because he lacked military experience.
 Simhoni does recognize that the revolt in the Galilee failed because of Josephus’s lack of faith in the possibility of victory, but in contrast to the textbooks of the previous generation, he does not accuse Josephus of treason.
 It is possible that the desire to “launder” Josephus caused Simhoni to almost completely skip over Josephus’s actions after the fall of Yodfat.
 Instead, Simhoni merely notes in short that he fell prisoner to the Romans.
-Simhoni also accepts the main elements of Josephus’s hostile position toward Yohanan of Gush Halav.
-According to Simhoni, Yohanan “ruled with extreme tyranny, maltreated the wealthy residents, and turned many over to killers.
+Simhoni also adopts the main elements of Josephus’s hostile position toward John of Giscala.
+According to Simhoni, John “ruled with extreme tyranny, maltreated the wealthy residents, and turned many over to killers.
 The cruelty of his rule engendered much hate against him.”
 In line with Josephus, Simhoni describes at length how the zealots’ wars harmed Jerusalem and how the Temple was burnt against Titus’s wishes.
 Moreover, Josephus receives Shimhoni’s praise for faithfully describing the last moments of Masada with admiration, notwithstanding his hatred for the zealots.
-Simhoni discusses Josephus’s books in detail, using this as an opportunity to praise the argument of the “glorious defense” that Josephus provided the Jewish people before the nations of the world, and how Josephus described the “virtue of the people Israel above all the peoples of the land.”
-Simhoni even hints that Josephus may have been in contact with the Jewish sages while in Rome.
+Simhoni discusses Josephus’s books in detail, using this as an opportunity to praise the argument of the “glorious defense” that Josephus provided the Jewish people before the nations, and how Josephus described the “virtue of the people Israel above all the peoples of the land.”
+Simhoni even hints that Josephus may have been in contact with some rabbinic leaders while in Rome.
 In this manner, Josephus is portrayed as not a traitor, and even becomes as an active participant in Simhoni’s national project.
 Simhoni’s positive attitude towards Josephus cannot be separated from Simhoni’s close familiarity with Josephus’s writings and his translation of them to Hebrew.
 In his introduction to the translation, Simhoni goes to the trouble of justifying Josephus and his books.
 He is empathetic with Josephus’s difficult situation in Rome and claims that Josephus almost certainly wrote with historical precision and should not be described as or considered a traitor.
-Simhoni launched a new era in the attitude to Josephus, to which students in the Jewish pre-state settlement in the Land of Israel were witness.
+Simhoni launched a new era in the attitude to Josephus, to which Jewish students in pre-state Israel were witness.

 Simhoni wrote his textbook for high school and teaching students.
-Yet the textbooks written for grade school students at the time also largely adopt the complex figure of Josephus as presented by Simhoni and do not rush to judge him.
+Yet the textbooks written for grade school students at the time also largely adopt the multifaceted figure of Josephus as presented by Simhoni and do not rush to judge him.